Mayank1728/Learning-laravel-and-PHP/building_server/README.md

 ## Day 2:

 1. In Laravel you create applications based upon MVC Architecture.
+Read my blog on MVC architecture here: ______-----.
+2. How to user Services like authentication and routing?
+    Using the bind method or serviceprovider class.
 3. What is middleware ?
     Middleware acts as a security guard for your server.
 It sanitizes and filters incoming requests to your server.
 After this it sends the requests to the